akfullfo/taskforce/README.md

 Key | Type | Decription
 :---|------|:----------
-`http`| list | A list of maps.
-Each map describes an HTTP-base service which can be used for retrieving taskforce status or changing taskforce state (see []
+`http`| list | A list of maps with each map describes an HTTP-base service which can be used for retrieving taskforce status or changing taskforce state, see [Management and Status via HTTP](#management-and-status-via-http).
+The tags define configuration for the service:<br>**listen** gives the address to listen on in the format `[host][:port]` for a TCP listener, or `path` for a Unix-domain listener.
+To distinguish a Unix domain address from a TCP hostname, the Unix domain address must have a '/' in it somewhere.
+Use './sockname' if you want it in the current directory.
+If no **listen** tag is present or if the value is empty, a default address is used, currently `/var/run/s.taskforce`.<br>**certfile** specifies the PEM-formatted certificate change which should include the private key, certificate, and any intermediate CA certificates.
+If specified, the service will listen for HTTPS connections.
+This applies to both TCP and Unix domain listeners although its utility for Unix domain listeners is questionable.<br>**allow_control**, if true, enables control URLs on the service which can change the state of the taskforce instance.
+Without this set, only status URLs are allowed.<br>**timeout** specfies how long the service will wait for I/O to complete before the handler thread exits.

 #### `defaults` and `defines` ####
 The top-level and task-level maps `defaults` and `defines` as well as `role_defaults` and `role_defines` are used to manipulate the [task context](#task-context).
 The context becomes the Unix environment of the processes taskforce starts, so these maps also manipulate the process environment.